Clyybber/cpsdoc/README.md

 *Nim-CPS* is a small metaprogramming library that offers a only a simple transformation for Nim functions.
 This transformation:

 - Cuts a function into smaller functions.
 Cuts are made at points where control-flow changes, e.g. `if`, `return`, calls, etc.
 - Moves local variables of the function from the stack to the heap.

-The end result of this transformation is a continuation type, which is typically a Nim object which contains a function pointer and any variables that where originally on the stack in the original function.
-In addition, a series of functions are generated which take this **continuation** as input and perform any continuation-free logic from the body of the original function.
+The end result of this transformation is a continuation type, which is typically a Nim object that contains a function pointer and any variables that were on the stack in the original function.
+In addition to the continuation type, a series of functions are generated for each bit of logic between the cut points in the original, these functions use the **continuation** type in lieu of the original stack variables and where to pass control (function pointer).

-After this transformation, the stack is no longer needed, which allows for some interesting possibilities:
+After this transformation the stack is no longer needed, which allows for some interesting possibilities:

 - Pre-transformed functions _may_ be interrupted part-way at each cut point.
 - The transformed parts of a function _may_ be called in a different order, or not called at all.
 - Some or all of the transformed parts _may_ be run in different threads.

-Note that _may_ was often used, this is where other libraries come in to use Nthe im-CPS transform in order to implement:
+Note that _may_ was often used, this is where other libraries come in to use the Nim-CPS transform in order to implement:

 - Interrupting and resuming function execution part-way, while running another function's parts is the basis of `yield` (coroutines! iterators! generators!),